 On December 29, 2017, the People's Government of Shanghai promulgated the Administration Measures of Shanghai Municipality on the Commercial Private Training Institutions, pursuant to which establishment of commercial private schools for cultural education or vocational skills training are required to obtain a private school operating permit, while the administration measures applicable to the institutions offering training service only via internet shall be formulated separately.
 On January 2, 2018, Beijing Municipal Education Commission promulgated Several Opinions on Strengthening the Administration of Private Non-degree Education Institutions in Beijing, where Dasheng Zhixing and Dasheng Helloworld are incorporated, providing that private training institutions carrying out non-academic qualifications educations without obtaining required school operating permit shall be handled in accordance with the Private Education Law, and the total amount of newly established private non-academic qualifications training institutions shall be limited.
-The local government of Wuhan, where Houdezaiwu Online is incorporated, promulgated the Interim Measures of Wuhan for the Administration Private Training Institutions on February 6, 2018, which stipulates that the approval of the comprehensive administrative authority shall be obtained before the establishment of the private training institutions for cultural and educational training.
-On May 23, 2018, Tianjin Municipal Education Commission promulgated Provisions on the Administration of private educational and training institutions in Tianjin, where Tianjin Zhixing is incorporated, providing that private education training institutions shall obtain private school operating permits.
+The local government of Wuhan, where Houdezaiwu Online is incorporated, promulgated the Interim Measures of Wuhan for the Administration Private Training Institutions on February 6, 2018, which stipulates that the approval of the comprehensive administrative authority shall be obtained before the establishment of the private training institutions for cultural and educational training institutions in Tianjin Municipal Education Commission promulgated Provisions on the Administration of private school operating institutions is morporated, providing that private educational and training institutions in Tianjin, where Tianjin Zhixing is incorporated, providing that private education training institutions shall obtain private school operating permits.

 According to Online After-School Training Opinions, online after-school training institutions shall file with the competent provincial education regulatory authorities, see "Item 4.
-Information on the Company-B. Business Overview-Government Regulations-PRC regulations-Regulations Relating to After-School Tutoring".
+Information on the Company-B. Business Overview-Government Regulations-PRC regulations- Regulations Relating to After-School Tutoring".
 Furthermore, specific administration measures regarding the institutions offering training service only via internet have been promulgated by the above-mentioned local government in Tianjin, Beijing and Shanghai as of this annual report.
-On August 19, 2019 and October 8, 2019, separately, the Municipal Education Commissions of Tianjin and Beijing promulgated Rules of Tianjin Municipality for the Implementation of Online After-school Training Filing, providing specific administrative measures for institutions offering after-school training service only via internet to put on record.
+On August 19, 2019 and October 8, 2019, separately, the Municipal Education Commissions of Tianjin and Beijing promulgated Rules of Tianjin Municipality for the Implementation of Online After-school Training Filing and Rules of Beijing Municipality for the Implementation of Online After-school Training Filing, providing specific administrative measures for institutions offering after-school training service only via internet to put on record.
 And on February 24, 2020, the Shanghai Municipal Education Commission issued the Rules of Shanghai Municipality for the Implementation of Online After-school Training Filing.